-We wish to thank all the Board members for their dedication to the Club, with particular thanks to outgoing Directors Anne-Marie Perrett and Steve Cottle for all their work as directors of the Club.
-The Board would like to thank all members, guests and particularly new members for supporting the Club in great numbers throughout the year and wish everyone well for the festive season and a fruitful 2021.
+We wish to thank all the Board members for their dedication to the Club and professional stewardship of the Club's activities.
+The Board would like to thank all members, guests and particularly new members for supporting the Club in great numbers throughout the year and wish everyone well for the festive season and a less restricted 2022.